Dylan-Ay/Gallery/README.md

 ## The Project

 It's a JavaScript vanilla project.

+The functionalities are :
+- Filter the differences pictures by categories
-There is a filter functionality which allows you to filter by categories the differents pictures.
+- The modal, which allows you to open the picture bigger
-Another functionality which is the modal, when you click on a picture it will open it bigger.
-The last functionality is the slider one, you can browse trough the difference pictures according to which filter is on.
+- The slider, which allows you to browse trough the differents pictures according to which filter is on when the picture is opened

 Stacks used :
 - JavaScript